sonusindhu/mark-one/examples/Forms/TextInput.md

 />
 ```

-Label example: The optional `errorMessage` prop is set, and the
+Error Message example: The optional `errorMessage` and `hideError` props
-`hideError` prop is set to `true`, which removes the errorMessage
+are set to `true`, while `isLabelVisible` prop is set to false which removes
-and its style.
+the errorMessage and its style.

 ```jsx
 import { useState } from 'react';